gurrenm3/BTD-Mod-Helper/BloonsTD6 Mod Helper/LATEST.md

+- Added `ModBloon.ModifyBloonModelForMatch` override like the ones for towers and upgrades
+- Create mod button will now work when your mods folder is on a different volume than your BTD6 install
 - Fixed ModVanillaParagons
 - Fixed 2d towers for the new DisplayCategory
 - Fixed issue with heroes appearing in the shop multiple times
 - Fixed extraneous "cleaning acquiredUpgrade" messages after disabling mods
-- Create mod button will now work when your mods folder is on a different volume than your BTD6 install